EinarOlafsson/spacr/README.rst

 SpaCr
 =====

 Spatial phenotype analysis of CRISPR-Cas9 screens (SpaCr).
 The spatial organization of organelles and proteins within cells constitutes a key level of functional regulation.
-In the context of infectious disease, the spatial relationships between host cell structures and intracellular pathogens are critical to understand host clearance mechanisms and how pathogens evade them.
+In the context of infectious disease, the spatial relationships between host cell structures and intracellular pathogens are critical to understanding host clearance mechanisms and how pathogens evade them.
 SpaCr is a Python-based software package for generating single-cell image data for deep-learning sub-cellular/cellular phenotypic classification from pooled genetic CRISPR-Cas9 screens.
 SpaCr provides a flexible toolset to extract single-cell images and measurements from high-content cell painting experiments, train deep-learning models to classify cellular/subcellular phenotypes, simulate, and analyze pooled CRISPR-Cas9 imaging screens.

 Features
 --------